Starry Night Over the Rhône: Genesis

 Van Gogh announced and described this composition in a letter to his brother Theo:

-Included a small sketch of a 30 square canvas - in short the starry sky painted by night, actually under a gas jet.
+Included a small sketch of a 30 square canvas—in short the starry sky painted by night, actually under a gas jet.
 The sky is aquamarine, the water is royal blue, the ground is mauve.
 The town is blue and purple.
 The gas is yellow and the reflections are russet gold descending down to green-bronze.
 On the aquamarine field of the sky the Great Bear is a sparkling green and pink, whose discreet paleness contrasts with the brutal gold of the gas.
 Two colorful figurines of lovers in the foreground.

-In reality, the view depicted in the painting faces away from Ursa Major, which is to the north.
 The foreground indicates heavy rework, wet-in-wet, as soon as the first state was finished.
 The letter sketches executed at this time probably are based on the original composition.

 Colours of the night

 The challenge of painting at night intrigued van Gogh.
 The vantage point he chose for Starry Night allowed him to capture the reflections of the gas lighting in Arles across the glimmering blue water of the Rhône.
 In the foreground, two lovers stroll by the banks of the river.

-Depicting colour was of great importance to Vincent; in letters to his brother, Theo, he often described objects in his paintings in terms of colour.
-His night paintings, including Starry Night, emphasize the importance he placed on capturing the sparkling colors of the night sky and of the artificial lighting that was new to the era.
+Depicting colour was of great importance to Vincent: in letters to his brother, Theo, he often described objects in his paintings in terms of colour.
+His night paintings, including Starry Night, emphasize the importance he placed on capturing the sparkling colours of the night sky and of the artificial lighting that was new to the era.

-The Great Bear
+Ursa Major

-In September 1888, when Vincent van Gogh painted this picture on the banks of the Rhône, he saw the city of Arles looking south-west.
-The Great Bear will never be visible in that direction.
-On the other hand, he only had to turn his head to the north to see the constellation in exactly the position depicted.
-This painting is therefore an assemblage of a terrestrial plane and a celestial plane.
+In September 1888, when Vincent van Gogh painted this picture on the banks of the Rhône, he was looking southwest towards the city of Arles.
+The Ursa Major is never visible from that direction as it is a circumpolar constellation.
+However, if he turned his head to the north, he would see the constellation as depicted.
+He ended up merging a terrestrial plane and a celestial plane in his painting.
+With this choice, the stars are now positioned above the gas lights and create the illusion that the water is illuminated by the stars themselves instead of just by the artificial lights.

-The Star Flowers
+The technique for painting the stars

-In 1888, when he painted the night sky, the stars resemble flowers.
-By the time he painted The Starry Night in 1889, his technique has evolved, the brightness of the stars being symbolized by concentric dotted circles.
+In 1888, he painted the stars to resemble flowers in the night sky.
+By the time he painted The Starry Night in 1889, his technique had evolved and the brightness of the stars is symbolized by concentric dotted circles.

+In popular culture

+"Vincent" (also known as "Vincent [Starry, Starry Night]") is a 1971 song by Don McLean, written as a tribute to van Gogh.